 It’s natural for MRR to ebb and flow throughout the year, as most companies experience higher-volume sales periods at one point or another.
 By tracking MRR consistently, you can better predict performance and set goals.

 Non-recurring revenue as percentage of total revenue last three months

 MSP owners and finance-minded employees are continually evaluating their revenue sources to measure their organization’s health and make predictions about future earnings.
 There’s a difference in knowing how much revenue comes from recurring business (i.e., contracts and agreements) versus otherwise.

-This metric helps you see what percentage of the last 3 months’ total revenue was thanks to non-recurring revenue.
+This metric helps you see what percentage of the last three months’ total revenue was thanks to non-recurring revenue.
 Many like to use this as a benchmark gauge, comparing how they rank against peers in their industry.

 Implementing a data management tool like BrightGauge and a PSA tool like ConnectWise Manage simplifies the tracking, analyzing, and reporting of KPIs.
 BrightGauge keeps a constant eye on your ConnectWise Manage KPIs through data dashboards with real-time updates that guide you in making educated decisions for your business’s future.